-Setup an external OIDC identity provider
+Set up an external OIDC identity provider

-To create the login provider
+Create the login provider

 Following these steps will enable you to set up an external OIDC identity provider (and your application).